 Video One – In this video, you will

-- Create a tag manager account – at https://www.google.com/analytics/tag-manager/ using your Gmail account email.
-Please create an account before watching the first video.
+- Open a tag manager account – at https://www.google.com/analytics/tag-manager/

 Video Two– In this video, you will

-- Publish the container – Using tag manager, you will publish the container code so that it's live on your blog.
+- Publish the tag manage code live on your blog

 Video Three – In this video, you will